Laid in America: Plot

 Duncan is granted into the party by exchanging Goose's watch.
-Jack sneaks in through Tucker's bedroom window, inadvertently landing on Mr. Pickles (Tucker's cat).
+Jack sneaks in through Tucker's bedroom window, inadvertently landing on Mr. Pickles, Tucker's cat.
 Tucker discovers Mr. Pickles dead while Jack hides in a closet.
 He finds Kaylee and tries talking to her, but she wants nothing to do with him because she mistakenly thinks he called her out of her name on the phone earlier.
 Duncan encounters Digby, who believes the best way to attract girls is by insulting them.
 Tucker confronts Jack when he tries speaking with Kaylee again.
-The insuring altercation results in Tucker pushing Jack to the ground, causing a scene.
+The ensuing altercation results in Tucker pushing Jack to the ground, causing a scene.
 Kaylee is angered further as she wanted to handle the situation herself; Tucker calls her out of her name and Jack angrily defends her.
 Tucker's friend, Topher, discovers Jack killed Mr. Pickles and shows video evidence on a video screen.

 The party is interrupted by gunshots and Goose arrives, confronting Jack about his belongings.
 An enraged Tucker knocks Goose out for crashing his party before attempting to assault Jack.
 Duncan comes from behind and smashes a glass item over Tucker's head; knocking him out.
 Jack and Duncan reconcile, becoming friends again.
 Kaylee takes Jack to Tucker's room and tries to apologize for her behavior towards him earlier.
 Jack expresses his feelings with a kiss, telling her he accepts her apology, and they have sex.
 Duncan spots Scarlett, the girl he and Jack were getting sex lessons from in the beginning of the film, and she reveals she is Tucker's sister.
 Duncan immediately apologizes, but Scarlett reveals she is not mad at Duncan for hitting him; admitting Tucker deserved it.
 She offers to have sex with him because their earlier session was cut short, which he gladly accepts.
 Jack and Duncan arrive back home in the morning; packing their bags for the airport.
 Duncan reveals he took back his and Jack's phones from Goose after Tucker knocked him out.
 The movie ends with Jack and Duncan sadly parting.